The short and simple answer to the above-stated question is no – cats should not drink lemon water.

 The severity of the signs and symptoms depends on how much lemon your cat ingested.

 Smaller amounts lead to unpleasant gastrointestinal upset manifested with a lack of appetite, vomiting, and diarrhea.

-Larger amounts cause more serious clinical manifestation followed by excessive salivation, drooling, lack of energy, depression, low blood pressure, cold limbs and paws, light sensitivity, tremors, muscle weakness, behavioral changes, and ultimately even death.
+More significant amounts cause more serious clinical manifestations followed by excessive salivation, drooling, lack of energy, depression, low blood pressure, cold limbs and paws, light sensitivity, tremors, muscle weakness, behavioral changes, and ultimately even death.